stephenpangga/Project-Someren/README.md

 # Project-Someren
-Where i coded part of the project.
+Where i coded part of the project for the someren student camping event.